MouseBiteLabs/Game-Boy-Enhance/README.md

 # Game Boy Enhance (AGBM)

-*Note: At the time of writing, only the AGBM-01 is completed.
+*Note: At the time of writing, only the AGBM-01 is completed, which uses AA batteries.
 The lithium-ion version, AGBM-11, is coming soon.*

 The Game Boy Advance was the very first system I ever purchased with my own money way back in 2002.
 It has a special place in my heart!
 Now, after spending so much time doing Game Boy Color projects over the past few years, I decided to get to work on the GBA to see what I could do with it to modernize and improve it a bit.
 Luckily, I was able to complete this by the 25th anniversary of the GBA's release in North America to celebrate!